Mainstream economists do not understand banking

-The following quotes from some eminent heterodox economists and leading central bankers reveal that they understand something about the nature of banking which we know is simply denied by many mainstream economists.
-Namely, that banking institutions around the world create new credit money in the process of advancing retail loans, as well as when they buy goods and services from the non-bank private sector.
+The following quotes from famous heterodox economists and leading central bankers reveal that they understand something about the nature of banking which we know is simply denied by many mainstream economists.
+Namely, that banking institutions around the world create new bank credit money in the process of advancing retail loans, as well as when they buy goods and services from the non-bank private sector.

-Moreover, as has been pointed out on many occasions by ERA patron Prof Steve Keen, the change in net debt arising from bank lending makes a significant contribution to the change in aggregate demand.
+Moreover, as has been pointed out on many occasions by ERA patron Prof Steve Keen, the change in net debt arising from bank lending makes a significant contribution to economic performance and aggregate demand.

 The process by which banks create money is so simple that the mind is repelled.